 The school may decide to remove pupils from the classroom for a limited period, at the instruction of a member of staff.
+This must be recorded on CPOMS.

 The pupil will be moved to a room that is:

 - In an appropriate area of the school

 - Stocked with appropriate resources

 - Suitable to learn and refocus

 - Supervised by trained members of staff